mautic/user-documentation/docs/users_roles/managing_users.rst

 * **Language** - Select a language for each User, to improve their experience in Mautic.

-Notify your Users that their accounts have been created.
+When creating your Users, inform them of the credentials.
 Mautic doesn't send an Email notifying Users of their login information.
 Manually informing them is necessary.